A NEW SUPERINTENDENT’S GUIDE

 Where success has been most achieved, it has been through leadership in one school or in one school district.
 Those are the stories that you should read or listen to.
 When you hear about how a school or school district has been turned around, ask a myriad of questions about what variables folks are looking at and how these positive results have been accomplished.
 We can predict with certainty that it began with leadership.

-Schools and we are going to use school and school district interchangeably, most often.
+We are going to use school and school district interchangeably.
 The clear question is “How did this place get that way?”
 That question can be divided into a number of pieces.
 The first null hypothesis is that you should not come into that question with preconceived notions.
 Each school district has its own history and its own story of failure.
 The nature of the failure begins with a look at the long term history of the community and its public education system.

 What does it matter if 50 years ago a school district was doing quite well financially and academically?
 How does that impact what is happening today?
 The answer is that it does impact current problems.
 There has got to be a baseline if you are going to seek to improve the school district.
 The choice of where to begin the search is different in each school district.
 In some cases, a change in demographics, the economy, the nature of housing, the ups and downs of local businesses have a large impact on what has happened.